TheAshenWolf/RoR2-AutoScrapper/Thunderstore/README.md

 ### Without Risk of Options
 - The Config is located in the `BepInEx/config` folder of your game directory
 - You can open the config file with any text editor
-- Note: The item descriptions are styled for display in-game, so there are severa &lt;style&gt; and &lt;color&gt; tags present in the text making it harder to read.
+- Note: The item descriptions are styled for display in-game, so there are several &lt;style&gt; and &lt;color&gt; tags present in the text making it harder to read.
 - Set the limits for each item according to you needs and desires

 ## F&Q